Nafisa56/VBA-challenge/README.md

 This project uses VBA scripting within Excel to analyze stock market data.

-The VBA script in this projects provides the following information:
+The VBA script in this project provides the following information:

 1. The script loops through one year of stock data and outputs:
         - Ticker symbol.